-WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Start the vehicle, open the windows and turn the blower control to the high position (use AUTO mode if equipped).
-Set Mode control at i or i.
-Set Temperature control to full cold and press the button on.
-After the hot air has been expelled, close the windows and set the Mode control to the setting at either or i, or press the button (if equipped).
+WEATHER CONTROL SETTINGS HOT WEATHER Start the vehicle, open the windows and turn the blower control to the high position (use AUTO AND VEHICLE INTERIOR IS mode if equipped).
+Set Mode control at 📜 or 끏 .
+Set Temperature control to full cold VERY HOT and press the 🙀 button on.
+After the hot air has been expelled, close the windows and -O- set the Mode control to the setting at either or or , or press the button \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ (if equipped).
 Once comfortable, choose a mode position and adjust temperature control and blower speed as necessary for comfort.
-WARM WEATHER -X- If sunny (use AUTO mode if equipped), set the Mode control at 🚺 and press the 🥋 button on.
-If cloudy or dark, set the Mode control at 📢.
+WARM -Ö- If sunny (use AUTO mode if equipped), set the Mode control at 🔭 and press the 💢 button on.
+If cloudy or dark, set the Mode control at 💬.
 No 🜊 is necessary.
-COOL OR 666 COLD HUMID 666 CONDITIONS If sunny (use AUTO mode if equipped), set the Mode control at 👣 or 📢 , then press the button on.
-If cloudy or dark, set the Mode control at 📢 .
-No 🚍 is necessary.
-COLD DRY CONDITIONS In cloudy or dark weather (use AUTO mode if equipped), set the Mode control at .
-If sunny, set the .
-If sunny, set the Mode control at .
-If sunny, set the WINDOW FOGGING In most cases turning on the Air-Conditioning (press the 🔭 button) will clear the fog.
-Adjust temperature control, air direction and blower speed to maintain comfort.
+COOL OR 646 If sunny (use AUTO mode if equipped), set the Mode control at 🙃 or 🞝 , then press the COLD HUMID 6666 button on.
+If cloudy or dark, set the Mode control at .
+No .
+No . is necessary.
+CONDITIONS (,, COLD DRY CONDITIONS In cloudy or dark weather (use AUTO mode if equipped), set the Mode control at 📢 .
+If sunny, set the Mode control at or, and for snowy or very cold weather requiring extra heat • to the windshield, use 👺 .
+WINDOW FOGGING In most cases turning on the Air-Conditioning (press the 🏠 button) will clear the fog.
+Adjust Windbow Fodeling temperature control, air direction and blower speed to maintain comfort.
 As it gets colder, it may be necessary to direct air onto the windshield.
-If so, set the Mode control at 🖫 or 📦 and adjust temperature control and blower speed to maintain comfort.
+If so, set the Mode control at 👺 or 🕎 and adjust temperature control and blower speed to maintain comfort.
 Higher blower speeds will reduce fogging.
 If equipped with AUTO, you must manually press the Defrost button to clear fog.
 (Defrost mode is not a feature of the Automatic Temperature Control).